Get paid for what you actually did.

 A note from Theo

 Mining subcontractors I worked alongside in Ghana share one operational reality.
 The contract does not pay for the work you actually did.
 It pays for the work you can prove you did.
 The gap between those two numbers is where small subcontractors absorb most of their leakage, and the gap closes when the evidence is captured at the event rather than reconstructed at month-end.
 The operating record is the unit that closes it.
 PIN, GPS, time-stamp, photo.
 Five extra seconds per event.
 A defendable monthly cert pack at the other end.
-That is what we built for crews supplying machines and labour into bigger Ghana operations.
+Darikoda is built around exactly that trade.

 Theo Ilori